Election to the Board of directors

 Given the importance of their responsibilities, the individuals called on to serve as directors must exercise prudence and diligence, in accordance with the principle of “fiduciary duty”.
 This principle requires directors to act with loyalty and integrity and in good faith.
 Because they must maintain solidarity in support of the board, directors are accountable for the board’s decisions, and these decisions may expose them to liability.
 Therefore, it is crucial that they be well-prepared for each meeting and stay current.

 The Board of directors holds at least 6 meetings per year, not counting the extraordinary meetings which are generally held by conference call.
 Based on a schedule established by the Order, directors receive directors’ fees, and their travel expenses are reimbursed.
 They are also subject to a code of ethics.

 In addition to attending the meetings of the board, directors are strongly encouraged to become involved in the Order’s various committees.
 The number of hours required can vary depending on the projects and committees.

-If the number of nominations received by the deadline, by electoral region, exceeds the number of vacant seats, the members from this region entered on the roll of the Order on April 1, 2018, will be mailed a ballot paper along with the candidates’ resumés and photographs.
+If the number of nominations received by the deadline, by electoral region, exceeds the number of vacant seats, the members from this region entered on the roll of the Order on April 23, 2019 will receive an email with all the necessary information related to the election.

-- Announcement of results: Business day following the counting of the ballots
+- Announcement of results: in the days following the counting of the ballots

 To be eligible to stand for election to the board, you must meet the following requirements: